Summary: Introducing the authorized user strategy: a simple, free trick that can give your credit a quick boost!

 Conclusion: Take Action!

-The authorized user strategy is an excellent way to establish a payment history, age of credit, and increase your credit utilization.
+The authorized user strategy is an excellent way to establish a payment history, build the age of your credit accounts, and increase your credit utilization.
+All of those will help you boost your credit score.

 Follow the 3 steps above to get a relative to add you as an authorized user, or if you don’t have one, pay someone to add you here!